 In your first year, you’ll develop your skills in maths, science and technology.
 You can then take your skills and knowledge onto one of our engineering and technology degree courses.

-With a degree in engineering, you can start a career as a professional engineer in areas such as a manufacturing engineering, product design and aerospace.
+With a degree in engineering, you can start a career as a professional engineer in areas such as civil engineering, manufacturing engineering, electronic and energy engineering, and aerospace.

 What you'll experience